Skip to main content

 Rule 3701-8-04 | Personnel and supervision requirements.

-(A) Providers shall ensure compliance with the personnel requirements for any individual used to provide home visiting services in accordance with "Equal Employment Opportunity" (EEO) laws and the following:
+(A) Providers will ensure compliance with the personnel requirements for any individual used to provide home visiting services in accordance with "Equal Employment Opportunity" (EEO) laws and the following:

-(1) Each individual serving in the capacity of home visitor, supervisor of home visitors, or program manager shall meet the education, training and credentialing requirements set forth in this rule;
+(1) Each individual serving in the capacity of home visitor, supervisor of home visitors, or program manager will meet the education, training and credentialing stipulated in this rule;

 (2) If an individual obtains the supervisor credential, they may serve in multiple roles, in accordance with fidelity standards for the home visiting model implemented;

-(3) Providers shall maintain documentation of compliance with this paragraph for each program manager, supervisor of home visitors and each home visitor the provider uses through sub-contract or employment;
+(3) Providers will maintain documentation of compliance with this paragraph for each program manager, supervisor of home visitors and each home visitor the provider uses through sub-contract or employment;

-(B) Providers shall ensure and maintain documentation that each individual used on or after the effective date of this rule as program managers of home visitors meet the following requirements:
+(B) Providers will ensure and maintain documentation that each individual used on or after the effective date of this rule as program managers of home visitors meet the following:

 (1) Individual holds a bachelor's degree from a council for higher education accredited college or university in a field closely related to public health, early childhood or human services, with three years of relevant experience in serving children and families in accordance with fidelity standards for the home visiting model implemented;